 Though whole procedure is carried out with great care and caution, some rare side effects and risks are possible.

-- Tendon, blood vessel, nerve damage.
+- Tendon, blood vessel, nerve damage; very rare.

-Can i be allergic to the injectable solutions?
+Can I be allergic to the injectable solutions?

-Who is not suitable for PRP therapy?
+Who is not suitable for Injection therapy?